jubakong/JBAlert/README.md

-# JBAlert for easier use of Alert
+# JBAlert for Easier Use of Alert

 ## Main Functions
 1. OK and Cancel Button